What the Denim Industry is Doing to Address Fashion's Waste Problem

 30% of what is produced is never actually worn, meaning a lot of the excess that was produced goes straight to the landfill.
 Some brands will partner with different organizations to donate their unsold goods, but if 150 BILLION garments are produced a year, 30% (45 billion garments) is WAY too high a number and brands need to be analyzing their data to make their supply chain more efficient and minimize waste.

-Another aspect that leads to over production are Minimum Order Quantities.
-For brands, it is often times more expensive to produce lower volumes and thus encourages over production.
-There must be support from all partners in the supply chain to ensure we are not creating more than what we need because it is not possible to deal with the amount of clothes we buy/discard.
+Another aspect that leads to overproduction is Minimum Order Quantities.
+For brands, it is oftentimes more expensive to produce lower volumes and thus encourages over-production.
+There must be support from all partners in the supply chain to ensure we are not creating more than what we need because it is not possible to deal with the number of clothes we buy/discard.

-SO, what happens to the 45 billion garments destined for donation / landfill?
+SO, what happens to the 45 billion garments destined for donation/landfill?
 The first order of business is where to put it.
 In The Netherlands alone, there are 24 million garments that end up in sorting facilities every year, and they are arguably one of the less wasteful countries.
-These facilities are forced to ship the garments overseas because there is simply no where to put it.
+These facilities are forced to ship the garments overseas because there is simply nowhere to put them.

 THIS MAKES ZERO SENSE!

 As consumers, we need to start with consuming less and buying better quality, so things can be continuously recycled into new fibers for production.
 Based on quality basics with free repairing, Tenue de Nimes is one brand that really gets it.
 Before you make your purchase, their team asks: Do you need it?
 Do you know what it is made of?
 What will you do with it when you are done?
 We do also need better infrastructure for sorting and recycling, so that each country can deal with their own waste problem and not have the mentality of "out of sight out, of mind."